Zaffierce/Zaffierce.github.io/index.md

 - Performed some body "modifications" aka beat it with a hammer
 - Changed rear bumper after some wiring modifications
 - Installed plate bracket on back door and changed license plate location
+- Upgraded exhaust (Removed it for a little while, that was fun!
+No exhaust on a Jimny = SLOW)